jimhopper/jimhopper.com/src/_recovered-memories/personal-questions.md

 If you want to start learning and practicing the self-regulation skills essential to dealing with traumatic memories and the first stage of recovery, I strongly recommend this book: [*Growing Beyond Survival: A Self-Help Toolkit for Managing Traumatic Stress*](http://www.amazon.com/exec/obidos/ASIN/1886968098/jimhoppercom-20)*,* by Elizabeth Vermilyea.

-To learn more about stages of recovery from traumatic child abuse and finding competent professional help, see [Stages of Recovery](/healing-and-happiness/stages-of-recovery/)&nbsp;and&nbsp;[Counseling & Therapy](/healing-and-happiness/counseling-and-therapy/) under [Healing & Happiness](/healing-and-happiness/overview/).
+To learn more about stages of recovery from traumatic child abuse and finding competent professional help, see [Stages of Recovery](/healing-and-happiness/stages-of-recovery/) and [Counseling & Therapy](/healing-and-happiness/counseling-and-therapy/) under [Healing & Happiness](/healing-and-happiness/overview/).